TuMicro/tuboleto-aurora-connection/README.md

 corepack enable
 ```

-# Overview Connect to a wallet using Wallet Connect v1
+# Overview: Connect to a wallet using Wallet Connect v1

 This is an example repo to show how to connect a React app to an app using Wallet Connect version 1.